-Dismantling e-waste at NPO Hamaya Philippines, Hong Kong, Singapore and Brunei, among others.
-Company president Shigeru Kobayashi understands the importance of working with local companies in foreign markets such as India and "We want to develop advanced recycling technology and introduce it into our business sector in the future."
-Shigeru Kobayashi, President, Hamaya Corporation
+Dismantling e-waste at NPO Hamaya

+Philippines, Hong Kong, Singapore and Brunei, among others.
+Company president Shigeru Kobayashi understands the importance of working with local companies in foreign markets such as India and

-Hamaya's analysis center Africa as "the most efficient strategy" and aims to move into markets with high population densities to ensure Hamaya can have the highest impact possible.
-Hamaya has its own high-tech analysis center and result quality
+Hamaya's analysis center

+Africa as "the most efficient strategy" and aims to move into markets with high population densities to ensure Hamaya can have the highest impact possible.

-Hamaya's large crusher machine database, which are used to ensure the printed circuit boards it buys are optimum quality.
+Hamaya has its own high-tech analysis center and result quality database, which are used to ensure the printed circuit boards it buys are optimum quality.
 These circuit boards are then crushed and delivered to a refining company, or in the case of its NPO arm in Japan, scrap electronic circuit boards are dismantled.
 Mr. Kobayashi's vision is to use Hamaya's strong standing in the business of e-waste to help create an environmentally friendly and sustainable society as global commodity use skyrockets.
 As he says: "E-waste needs to be properly handled, so we carry the responsibility of being a socially aware, eco-friendly company."